arparaschiv/solar-coronal-inversion/docs/source/outputs.rst

 Code 128
 	\----------------TBD----------------------

-Encoding the information sequentially when processing through the different modules will be done by using powers of 2.
-The issuemask values are thus cumulative.
-Following the map coding from above, we take for example a pixel from a 1-line observation with unreliable Stokes V signal.
+Encoding the information is done sequentially when progressing through the different modules.
+This will be done by using powers of 2.
+The issuemask values thus become cumulative.
+Following the sketch map encoding from above, we take for example a pixel from a 1-line observation with unreliable Stokes V signal.
 The uncertainty in Stokes V will also lead to compromised B\ :math:`_{LOS}` information.
 Thus, the *issuemask* will encode a value of 10 for that respective pixel.